acoliver/run-llxprt-code/examples/workflows/README.md

 # Gemini CLI Workflows

-This directory contains a collection of example workflows that demonstrate how to use the [Google Gemini CLI GitHub Action](https://github.com/google-github-actions/run-gemini-cli).
+This directory contains a collection of example workflows that demonstrate how to use the [LLXPRT Code GitHub Action](https://github.com/acoliver/run-llxprt-code).
 These workflows are designed to be reusable and customizable for your own projects.

 - [Gemini CLI Workflows](#gemini-cli-workflows)
   - [Available Workflows](#available-workflows)